beached/daw_json_link/docs/cookbook/member_options.md

 ## `FPOutputFormat`

-Control the floating-point output format used by `json_fp` and the `json_checked_fp` mappings.
-These mappings are useful when the serialized representation needs a defined precision, rather than the shortest default representation.
+Control the floating-point output format used by a floating-point `json_number`.
+This option only affects serialization.

 ### Values